Start investing in four easy steps

 Neither Sandhurst nor Bendigo and Adelaide Bank is responsible for the content of any other site accessed via this site.
 That information is the responsibility of the site owner.
 Links to other sites are provided for convenience only and do not represent any endorsement by Sandhurst or the Bendigo and Adelaide Bank of the products offered by the site owner.

-The Leveraged Equities Margin Loan, Investment Funds Multiplier and Direct Investment Loan are issued by Leveraged Equities Limited (ABN 26 051 629 282, AFSL 360118) as Lender and as a subsidiary of Bendigo and Adelaide Bank Limited (ABN 11 068 049 178 AFSL 237879).
-The information on this website contains general advice only and does not take into account your personal objectives, financial situation or needs.
-This information does not constitute financial or tax advice.
+The Leveraged Equities Margin Loan, Investment Funds Multiplier and Direct Investment Loan are issued by Leveraged Equities Limited ABN 26 051 629 282, AFSL 360118 (“Lender”) as Lender and as a subsidiary of Bendigo and Adelaide Bank Limited ABN 11 068 049 178 AFSL 237879 (“Bendigo”).
+The Lender and Bendigo receive remuneration on the issue of the product or service they provide.
+Investments in this product are not deposits with, guaranteed by, or liabilities of Bendigo nor any of its related entities.
+The information provided is general advice only and does not take into account your personal objectives, financial situation or needs.
+It does not constitute financial or tax advice.
 We recommend that you obtain your own independent professional and tax advice on the risks and suitability of this type of investment and to determine whether your interest costs will in fact be fully deductible in the current financial year in your particular circumstance.
 Terms, conditions, fees, charges and normal lending criteria apply.
-Please consider your personal circumstances, consult a professional investment provider and read the Product Disclosure Statement (PDS) and Product Guide before making an investment decision.
-To obtain a copy of the PDS and relevant information please call 1300 307 807, visit www.leveraged.com.au or contact your financial adviser.
+Please consider your personal circumstances, consult a professional investment adviser and read the Product Disclosure Statement (PDS) and Product Guide available at www.leveraged.com.au or call 1300 307 807 before making an investment decision in relation to this product.
 Not suitable for a self-managed superannuation fund.